Chart Color Schemes

 Dunlop is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Dunlop statistical area (Lv2) had an estimated population of around 7,296 as of Nov 2025.
-This reflected an increase of 31 people (0.4%) since the 2021 Census, which reported a population of 7,265 people.
-The change was inferred from the resident population of 7,296, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
-This level of population equated to a density ratio of 2,021 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
-The Dunlop's 0.4% growth since census positioned it within 2.3 percentage points of the SA3 area (2.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth that contributed approximately 69.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Dunlop is around 7,296.
+This figure reflects an increase of 31 people since the 2021 Census, which reported a population of 7,265.
+The latest resident population estimate of 7,296 was derived by AreaSearch through examination of the ABS's ERP data release from June 2024 and address validation post-Census.
+This results in a density ratio of 2,021 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
+Dunlop's growth rate of 0.4% since the Census places it within 2.3 percentage points of the SA3 area (2.7%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 69.0% to overall population gains during recent periods.

 Frequently Asked Questions - Population